Which Pro Screenwriting Software To Choose

 5. Celtx

-Free or paid: Three paid packages, including one for $10 a month and two for $15 a month.
+Free or paid: Three paid packages, including one for $14.99 a month (Writer) and another for $24.99 a month (Writer Pro).
+There’s also a team option where the price changes with the number of members.

-However, Celtx has changed significantly since then, and in a few ways.
-For starters, Celtx used to be a file-based screenwriting processor; now, it’s a web-based complete pre-production toolkit that allows you to write, break, storyboard, schedule, and budget your production, all in one master file shared and accessed online and through mobile apps.
+Celtx is a web-based, complete pre-production toolkit that allows you to write, break, storyboard, schedule, and budget your production.
+It is all in one master file shared and accessed online and through mobile apps.

 What benefits does Celtx have?